HiHelloBye/istio-infra-lab/README.md

 # istio-infra-lab
-Hands-on lab for exploring Istio service mesh in Kubernetes-based cloud-native environments.
-This repository documents research-driven experiments and practices to optimize traffic management, enhance observability, and strengthen security features of Istio, based on my recent work experience and created for graduate school applications.
+This repository is a hands-on lab for exploring the Istio service mesh in Kubernetes-based cloud-native environments, documenting research-driven experiments and best practices from my recent professional experience.
+It focuses on optimizing traffic management, enhancing observability, and strengthening security-curated for graduate school applications.

 ## Overview
+This portfolio consolidates my recent applied experience with Istio, including ConfigMap and Secret centralization, VirtualService configuration, and practical labs focused on traffic management, observability, and security.
+It highlights my technical expertise and directly aligns with my graduate research interests in optimizing distributed network systems.

 ## Practical Context